jayaganeshkumar/python-currency-converter/README.md

 # Python Currency Converter

+This is just a project I did in Python that I thought was worth not throwing!

 * Uses Tkinter and Requests
 * Uses [fixer.io](http://api.fixer.io) for currency conversions
 * Originally intended for people that ride kangaroos to school

-This is just a project I did in Python that I thought was worth not throwing!
+Do whatever you want with it.
+I've learnt a few things with Tkinter through this.

 ![python currency converter tkinter requests][logo]